-• Persons who live or work within and businesses located within a ten-mile radius of Washington, DC (using a radius does not establish a well-defined area);
+• Persons who live or work within and businesses located within a ten-mile radius of Washington, DC (not a permitted community);

-• Persons who live or work in the industrial section of New York, New York. (not a welldefined neighborhood, community, or rural district); or
+• Persons who live or work in the industrial section of New York, New York. (not welldefined nor a permitted community); or

-• Persons who live or work in the greater Boston area. (not a well-defined neighborhood, community, or rural district).
+• Persons who live or work in the greater Boston area. (not well-defined).